gitobsidiantutorial/obsidian-tabs/README.md

 [Example of split view usage](https://i.imgur.com/lStwTNI.mp4).
 A tab has been linked to the pane on the right, to make changing its contents easier.
 The maximise pane plugin is used when only one document needs focusing on.

-[Adjusting the the size of the reference panes](https://i.imgur.com/5GCrNHU.mp4).
+[Creating and adjusting the the size of the reference panes](https://i.imgur.com/OrYwROt.mp4).
 Disable the snippet, adjust the horizontal splits, and then re-enable the snippet.

 #### Theme compatibility